Announcing Best Life’s Energy Accelerator Program! Learn More

 Probiotics Are Pro-Health: Here’s How to Consume Them

-May 16, 2019 | Blog, Gut Health
+Apr 22, 2024 | Blog, Gut Health

 Fermented foods are those that have been exposed to bacteria.
 The bacteria are allowed to eat the sugars from the foods and grow.
 In turn, it helps to break down the nutrients in the food and make them easier to digest.
-At the same time eating these foods gives you a healthy dose of probiotics bacteria and the related enzymes.
+At the same time eating these foods gives you a healthy dose of good gut bacteria and the related enzymes.

 Foods that contain probiotics include yogurt, pickles, sauerkraut, and kefir.
 These are products you’ve probably seen in your grocery store and even consumed on your own.
 You can also find probiotics in foods that are a little more obscure such as kimchi, miso, and kombucha.
 These are foods that are enjoyed around the world but are less commonly known in the West.